Investigating Black Ink Mark as Favorite (5 Favorites)

 - Place the filter inside of the cup.
 Be sure the black marker circle is toward the bottom and use the paperclip to keep the paper in the center of the cup (avoid having the paper touch the inside of the cup)

-- The paper should dangle into the water, and the edge of the paper should be in the water, but not the ink dot.
+- The paper should dangle into the water, and the edge of the paper should be in the water, but the ink dot should not touch the water.

 - Wait, observe, and discuss what is happening to the black ink with the group.

-- During the lab ask for students’ predictions as to what they think is happening.
+- During the lab ask for students’ predictions about what they think is happening.

-- Walk, talk, share, and discuss what you see with individuals, small groups and the whole group.
+- Walk, talk, share, and discuss what you see with individuals, small groups and the whole class.

 - Ask students and groups to share with the rest of the class about what they are observing.
 Record the student observations on a chart.